GryllsAddons/HCWarn/README.md

 When this setting is activated your selected target will be instantly cleared if they are pvp flagged.

 You can also prevent casts on a flagged target by using this setting with the mouseover mod (/stcast) included in [ShaguTweaks-Mods](https://github.com/GryllsAddons/ShaguTweaks-Mods).

+Note that any ways of interacting with a unit that does not involve selecting them as a target will not be affected.

 #### By default the mod allows you to interact with flagged targets.
 You can toggle this setting with the command "/hcwarn interact".
 This setting is saved per character.